geocer/ocp_lab/README.md

 ```

-* Analyze the results and try to think in real Gerdau application, where these queries can fit.
+* Analyze the results and try to think in real application, where these queries can fit.

 ## Reference Architecture Highlights: